aviavinashkr/aviavinashkr/README.md

-### Hi there 👋 I am Avinash Kumar
+### Hi there 👋 I am Avinash Kumar a Devops Engineer

 <!-- **aviavinashkr/aviavinashkr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- 2.5 Years of Experience in the IT Industry as DevOps & Automation Engineer, Support and Enhancement Engineer.🏢

+- Microsoft Certified Azure fundamental having in Microsoft Azure, Azure DevOps, CI/CD pipelines, Infrastructure as Code (IaC) using Terraform, Version Control using GIT, PowerShell scripting for Automation.💻

+- Worked in various project phases: Requirement gathering, Requirement Analysis, Functional Specification, Business Logic's, Design, Test plans, Coding, Code review, Testing, Performance tuning, Documentation, Implementation and Maintenance.

+- Development, Enhancement and Support Projects, having delivered complex deliverables in challenging environments.🤓

 <p align="middle"><a href="https://www.linkedin.com/in/avinash-kumar-910957141/" title="Connect on LinkedIn"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn icon"/></a></p>